ariful-robin/gateway-api/README.md

 H2 console is also configured to visualize database however the data are volatile by nature.

 - H2 console url: http://localhost:8080/api/h2-console/
+This in-memory database can be replaced by any standard database.

 # Test Cases
 Number of test cases are included in this application to test web mvc.
 Besides, number of unit testing functions were added to test the functionalities with constraints.